kpumuk/ad-rotator/readme.txt

 Ad Rotator is a simple WordPress widget to display random HTML code from a given group of HTML-chunks separated with `<!--more-->` on sidebar.
 Basically it shows different HTML every time you requesting page.
-There are Up to 9 instances of this widget may exist.
+There are infinite number of instances of this widget may exist.

 = Support =